buttonsrtoys/mvvm_plus/README.md

 States are mutated in the View Model and the Model, but not the View.
 With MVVM+, the View is a Flutter widget and the View Model is a Dart model.

 MVVM+ goals:
-- Provide a state management framework that clearly separates business logic from UI.
+- Clearly separate business logic from UI.
-- Optionally provide access to View Models from anywhere in the widget tree.
+- Optionally support access to View Models from anywhere in the widget tree.
-- Work well alone or with other state management packages (RxDart, Provider, GetIt, ...).
+- Work well alone or with other state management packages (BLoC, RxDart, Provider, GetIt, ...).
 - Be scalable and performant, so suitable for both indy and production apps.
 - Be simple.
 - Be small.

 ## Views and View Models

+Your ViewModel class is a Dart class that inherits from ViewModel:

+    class MyWidgetViewModel extends ViewModel {
+      String someText;
+    }

-With MVVM+ you extend the View class the same way you extend StatelessWidget widget.
-E.g., you override the `build` function:
+For your View class, you give the super constructor a builder for your ViewModel (via the "viewModelBuilder" parameter) and extend the View class the same way you extend StatelessWidget widget--you override the `build` function:

     class MyWidget extends View<MyWidgetViewModel> {
       MyWidget({super.key}) : super(viewModelBuilder: () => MyWidgetViewModel());